-But when people hear or see “computer,” they often think of something like their laptop or office desktop.
+But when people hear or see “coding,” they often think of something like their laptop or office desktop, (not necessarily LEGOs).

 And while they wouldn’t be incorrect with such thinking, a “computer” extends beyond, reaching far into anything that can be instructed to carry out code (hence the previous definition).

 Coding, and computational thinking for that matter, doesn’t have to be limited to a computer screen!
 In fact, learning to code can be greatly enhanced by adding hands-on manipulatives like LEGOS into the mix.

 How can kids learn with LEGO?

 Of course, technically, coding can’t be done without a computer.
 Building with LEGOs is great for budding engineering and other skills, but an electronic element is usually necessary for actual coding.